tsheasha/vint-prog-test/README.md

 The code is also documented so that the person who reads it does not suffer

 **Finally, the surprise I promised:**
-I always love to automate any repetitive work, I have hence created a chef script that could be run using
+I always love to automate stuff, I have hence created a chef script that could be run using
 ```
  rake deploy
  ```